Revealing exciton masses and dielectric properties of monolayer semiconductors with high magnetic fields: Results

 The spectra also reveal approximately similar Zeeman splittings for all the measurable exciton states in monolayer MoSe$_2$ (see Fig. 4(f)).
 For the $1s$ ground state, we find $g_{1s} =-4.3$, consistent with previous reports \cite{MacNeill, Li_VZ, Wang2DMat, Mitioglu}, while for the $3s$ and $4s$ excited states, we find somewhat larger values of about $-4.9$.
+Finally, in these MoSe$_2$ monolayers the excited B:$2s$ exciton can also be observed; its Zeeman splitting and diamagnetic shift are discussed in the Supplementary Information.